mohi-devhub/genie/README.md

 # AI Prompt Library

-A web application for browsing, submitting, and voting on AI prompts.
+A community-driven web application for discovering, sharing, and voting on AI prompts.
+Features an animated landing page for guests and a full-featured prompt gallery for authenticated users.

+## Features

+- 🎨 **Animated Landing Page** - Rotating prompt previews and auto-scrolling showcase for non-authenticated users
+- 🔐 **Google OAuth Authentication** - Secure sign-in with automatic redirect to prompt gallery
+- 📚 **Prompt Gallery** - Browse, filter, and sort prompts by category, model, and popularity
+- ⬆️ **Voting System** - Upvote and downvote prompts to surface the best content
+- ✍️ **Submit Prompts** - Share your own AI prompts with the community
+- 🎯 **Smart Filtering** - Filter by category (Writing, Coding, Marketing, etc.) and AI model (GPT-4, Claude, Gemini, etc.)
+- 📊 **Top & New Sorting** - View newest prompts or top-rated ones (with positive votes only)
+- 🎭 **Authentication-Gated UI** - Separate experiences for guests and authenticated users
+- 🚀 **Demo Data** - Pre-seeded with 8 realistic prompts and vote distributions

 ## Tech Stack

 - **Framework**: Next.js 14 (App Router)
 - **Language**: TypeScript
-- **Styling**: Tailwind CSS with shadcn/ui (New York style, Gray color)
+- **Styling**: Tailwind CSS with shadcn/ui (New York style, Gray color) + JetBrains Mono font
 - **API**: tRPC
 - **Database**: Supabase (PostgreSQL)
 - **ORM**: Prisma